 After my PhD, I did a one year post doc at Inria Paris-Rocquencourt in the REO team on the nasal airflow in collaboration with the surgeon Stéphane Liwarek.

 Next, I did a post doc at Inria Paris-Rocquencourt in the REO team working with Miguel Fernandez.
-We are developed a finite element fictitious domain method using a Nitsche-XFEM formulation in order to simulate fluid-structure interactions on a fixed fluid mesh and linear finite elements while being able to capture strong discontinuities in the pressure and weak ones in the fluid velocity.
+We have developed a finite element fictitious domain method using a Nitsche-XFEM formulation in order to simulate fluid-structure interactions on a fixed fluid mesh and linear finite elements while being able to capture strong discontinuities in the pressure and weak ones in the fluid velocity.

 I went to Milano in Italy where I did a one year post doc at the Politecnico di Milano at the MOX laboratory.
 I worked there on a joint project with the companies ENI S.p.A and MOXOFF S.r.L. about the simulation of faults reactivation.